 Possible Reasons / Data Harmony

-Large-scale research tends to show a correlation between frequency of consumption and obesity, with the ‘nibbling’ approach inversely correlated with BMI (obese people seem to eat less, thin people tend to eat more frequently).
+Large-scale research shows a correlation between frequency of consumption and obesity, with the ‘nibbling’ approach inversely correlated with BMI (obese people seem to eat less, and thin people tend to eat more frequently).

 These studies do not consider muscle mass per se, but rather BMI; There seems to be a trend for more meals per day to increase body weight and BMI.
-There is limited conflicting evidence, and it is confused with high activity levels.
+There is limited, conflicting evidence, which is confused with high activity levels.

 In addition, the position of some nutrition agencies on the frequency of meals indicates that multiple observational studies do not suggest that the frequency of eating affects weight loss (at a fundamental level).

-Some suggesting a relationship are of interest, but the correlation is removed once confounding factors such as smoking, drinking, and stress are controlled; indicating that they may be the causal factor (s).
+Some suggest a relationship is of interest, but the correlation is removed once confounding factors such as smoking, drinking, and stress are controlled, indicating that they may be the causal factor (s).

 Additionally, eating frequency is positively correlated with overall caloric intake.